 Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General Fund and all special revenue funds except that capital outlay and debt service costs are budgeted by function, and athletics revenue is presented separately from local revenue.
 All annual appropriations lapse at fiscal year end.
 The budget document presents information by fund and function.
 The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function level.
 State law requires the School District to have its budget in place by July 1.
 Expenditures in excess of amounts budgeted are a violation of Michigan law.
 State law permits districts to amend their budgets during the year.
 During the year, the budget was amended in a legally permissible manner.
-There were no significant amendments during the year.
+The School District increased budgeted amounts during the year in response to revenue changes and to reflect approved expenditures.

 Encumbrance accounting is employed in governmental funds.
 Encumbrances (e.g., purchase orders or contracts) outstanding at year end are reported as restrictions, commitments, or assignments of fund balances and do not constitute expenditures or liabilities because the goods or services have not been received as of year end; the commitments will be reappropriated and honored during the subsequent year.
-There were no significant encumbrances outstanding at June 30, 2019.
+There were no significant encumbrances outstanding at June 30, 2022.